PaulHenstridge/Quincy_API/readme.md

 ## What I Learned

 This project served as an excellent platform for diving deeper into Python development post-bootcamp.
-It provided an opportunity to explore Python's robust ecosystem, experiment with Flask and MongoDB, and understand the nuances of building a RESTful API.Having a little bit more time to explore allowed for a more in-depth understanding of the underlying concepts, and a greater love for Python!
+It provided an opportunity to explore Python's robust ecosystem, experiment with Flask and MongoDB, and understand the nuances of building a RESTful API.
+Having a little bit more time to explore allowed for a more in-depth understanding of the underlying concepts, and a greater love for Python!

 ## Future Plans